-Accessing Deployment Descriptors
+2.5.2 Accessing Deployment Descriptors

-J2EE Deployment API dictates that J2EE deployment descriptors be accessed through a DeployableObject.
+J2EE Deployment API dictates that J2EE deployment descriptors be accessed through a DeployableObject (see http://java.sun.com/javaee/5/docs/api/javax/enterprise/deploy/mo del/DeployableObject.html).
 A DeployableObject represents a module in an application.
 Elements in the descriptors are represented by DDBeans, one for each element in a deployment descriptor.
 The root element of a descriptor is represented by a DDBeanRoot object.
 All of these interfaces are implemented in corresponding interfaces and classes in this package.

-The WebLogicDeployableObject class, which is the Weblogic Server implementation of DeployableObject, provides the createDeployableObject methods, which create the WebLogicDeployableObject and WebLogicDDBean for the application's deployment descriptors.
+The WebLogicDeployableObject class, which is the WebLogic Server implementation of DeployableObject, provides the createDeployableObject methods, which create the WebLogicDeployableObject and WebLogicDDBean for the application's deployment descriptors.
 Basic configuration tasks are accomplished by associating the WebLogicDDBean with a WebLogicDConfigBean, which represent the server configuration properties required for deploying the application on a WebLogic Server.
-See "Application Evaluation" on page 3-7.
+See Section 3.3, "Application Evaluation".

-Unlike a DConfigbean, which contain configuration information specifically for a server environment (in this case WebLogic server instance), a DDBean object takes in the general deployment descriptor elements for the application.
+Unlike a DConfigBean, which contain configuration information specifically for a server environment (in this case WebLogic Server instance), a DDBean object takes in the general deployment descriptor elements for the application.
 For example, if you were deploying a Web application, the deployment descriptors in WebLogicDDBeans come from WEB-INF/web.xml file in the .war archive.
 The information for the WebLogicDConfigBeans would come from WEB-INF/weblogic.xml in the .war archive based on the WebLogicDDBeans.
 Though they serve the same fundamental purpose of holding configuration information, they are logically separate as a DDBean describes the application while a DConfigBeans configures the application for a specific environment.

 Both of these objects are generated during the initiation of a configuration session.
 The WebLogicDeployableObject, WebLogicDDBeans, and WebLogicDConfigBeans are all instantiated and manipulated in a configuration session.
-See "Overview of the Configuration Process" on page 3-1.
+See Section 3.1, "Overview of the Configuration Process".

-The Shared Package
+2.6 The Shared Package